 Scent is the first thing your guests will notice when they walk through the door, so the absolute easiest way to make it seem like you spent all day cleaning is with some fabulous smelling products.
-Start by snagging this free seasonal set of Mrs. Meyer’s holiday soaps + Multi-Surface Spray + Bubble Up soap dispenser from Grove Collaborative, then use these holiday cleaning tips & tricks to make your house feel festive and party-ready:
+Start by snagging this free Home set from Grove.co with your first purchase of $20 or more.
+Grove.co is my favorite place to get household supplies.

 -Roll out the welcome mat — literally!
 When your guest show up with muddy or snowy boots, a special mat feels inviting and keeps messes outside.